Dustyroom/flat-kit-doc/index.md

 # Frequently Asked Questions (FAQs)

 Q. Does Flat Kit support URP?
-A. Flat Kit supports URP.
+A. Flat Kit supports URP as well as Built-In RP.
 There are a few known limitations, please see FlatKit in URP.
+As Built-In RP is being deprecated by Unity an it has its drawbacks, we continue to support it but we develop new great features mostly for URP.
 Please note, there is no HDRP version of Flat Kit.

-Q. There are missing scripts in some demo scenes on the main camera.
+Q. There are missing scripts in some demo scenes on the main camera in URP.
-A. Our demo scenes use Unity’s PostProcessing Stack V2.
+A. This is an old one, so if you see the missing scripts, please update to the newer version of Flat Kit.
+In Built-In RP our demo scenes use Unity’s PostProcessing Stack V2.
 It is not required if you are not using the demo scenes.

 Q. Is it easy to use Flat Kit for a beginner?
 A. Yes, there's nothing complicated about it on the front-end.
 Yes, there are lots of parameters but they are well-structured and laid-out in an intuitive way.
 Moreover, there are mouse-over tooltips with little hints on all parameters.

 Q. Does Flat Kit support PBR (Physically-Based Rendering)?